 Healthy Paws covers hip dysplasia at no extra cost for pets enrolled before age six and carries an uncapped annual benefit, but the 12-month hip-dysplasia waiting period for pets enrolled at five or below is the longest in the set, and enrollment closes at 14 years of age [Healthy Paws: Hip dysplasia coverage, 2026-05].
 It is a strong choice only if you enroll a young dog well before any risk.

-Embrace offers selectable reimbursement and a six-month orthopedic wait that can be reduced with a qualifying exam, but its annual benefit is capped (tiers from $5,000 to $30,000), which matters for a long-running orthopedic condition [Embrace: Pet insurance coverage FAQ, 2026-05].
+Embrace offers selectable reimbursement and a six-month orthopedic wait that can be reduced to as few as 14 days through the Orthopedic Exam and Waiver, but its annual benefit is capped (tiers from $5,000 to $30,000), which matters for a long-running orthopedic condition [Embrace: Pet insurance coverage FAQ, 2026-05].

 NAPHIA's 2024 industry data puts the average accident-and-illness premium at $749.29 a year for dogs, and notes orthopedic conditions among the highest-cost claim categories, the reason the waiting period on them is the term to scrutinize [NAPHIA State of the Industry, Average Premiums, 2024].